intercept-security/honeydeck-sensor/README.md

 #### Running in Production

 In order to report the correct `src_ip`, the container must be run in "host" mode.
 This runs the container on the host's network stack rather than via the docker bridge.

+Note: This mode is only supported on linux hosts.

 In order for this to work, the host machine must have port 22 open and available for use ([for example, the default SSH service should be relocated](https://docs.rackspace.com/support/how-to/change-the-ssh-port-in-centos-and-redhat/)).